 Wishing makes it easier to believe in happiness than pain — be it from daydreams, fantasies or castles in the air; to aspirations which drive us forward and impel us to make things happen.
 It can also be from recognizable goals to grand pipe dreams, and everything in between.

-Looking into our record of wish list, we realize how it reveals a lot of ourselves.
+Looking into our record of wish lists, we realize how they reveal a lot of ourselves.
 Our wishes come straight from the core — it is about who we are or who we can become.